a-l-partis/SLEEC-ADAPT/README.md

 * Open eclipse marketplace and install xtext

-* Clone the AgentAdaption repository
+* Clone the SLEECADAPT repository

 * Select import, select the plugins and fragments wizard, and then import all components of this repository into the workspace